tehLuaX/ArchiveTimeUtility/README.md

 This software is FOSS (free and open source software) and was written using C# and was currently only tested on Windows.

+## Disclaimer

+WARNING!
+By running this program with the store job, you acknowledge that it may overwrite the creation, modification and access time of the provided files and/or directories.
+After running the store job, there is no going back.

 ## Contributing

 If you'd like to contribute to this project, please check [CONTRIBUTING.md](CONTRIBUTING.md) for more info.